I have installed my ring doorbell pro with a 16-24V transformer.

 Me too, Same exact problem with the voltage not showing; just noticing this today.
 I installed my Pro about with a 16-24V transformer two weeks ago on Jan 2nd.
 Also, my digital chime doorbell is not working anymore.

-Disabling a voltage reading in Device Health seems like a round about way to force your customers to buy new gear and waste their time trying to troubleshoot their 16/24V transformer and wiring when there are known issues with this battery failing over time.
+Disabling a voltage reading in Device Health seems like a round-about way to force your customers to buy new gear and waste their time trying to troubleshoot their 16/24V transformer when there are known issues with this battery failing over time.

 Ring/Amazon only offers customers a refurb.
 Pro to ‘fix’ this issue instead of fixing the design flaw.
-So was this readout removed to prevent customers from knowing if the battery is bad?
+So was this readout removed to prevent customers from knowing if the battery was/ is going bad?

-For reference - this is the battery that I am referencing that has been documented to fail over time:
+For reference - this is the battery that has been documented to fail over time:

 Please restore this Voltage reading feature in the Ring app.